 - Government: Council-Manager system currently consisting of a Mayor and six Councilmembers.

 - Schools: Fountain Hills Unified School District.
 There are 2 elementary, 1 middle school and 1 high school located in the town.

-Obviously I can’t write about Fountain Hills without telling you ALL about our “World Famous Fountain” and Fountain Park.
+Obviously I can’t write about this amazing community without telling you about our “World Famous Fountain” and Fountain Park.

 - The town was built by Robert P. McCulloch with the fountain as its centerpiece in hopes of attracting visitors and potential home buyers.
 On a side note, he is the same guy that purchased the London Bridge and reconstructed it another town he founded, Lake Havasu City, Arizona.